John Thrasher (Florida politician): Speaker of the Florida House of Representatives

-Political Campaigns
+Political campaigns

 On September 15, 2009, Thrasher won the special Republican Primary election to succeed the late Senator Jim King.
 Thrasher defeated Ponte Vedra political activist Dan Quiggle, Jacksonville City Councilman Art Graham and former House Member Stan Jordan by garnering 39% or 13,247 votes in a four-way race.
-Thrasher later claimed official victory after the General Election on October 6, 2009.
+Thrasher later claimed official victory after the general election on October 6, 2009.

-In 2010, Thrasher defeated Charles Perniciaro, M.D. in the Republican Primary by a vote of 61.8% to 38.2% and later Democrat Deborah Gianoulis, a retired television anchor, by a vote of 60.01% to 39.93% in the General Election on November 2, 2010.
+In 2010, Thrasher defeated Charles Perniciaro in the Republican Primary by a vote of 61.8% to 38.2% and later Democrat Deborah Gianoulis, a retired television anchor, by a vote of 60.01% to 39.93% in the general election on November 2, 2010.

 Florida Senate

-While in the Florida Senate, Thrasher served as the Chairman of the Rules Committee and the Vice-Chair of the Budget Subcommittee on Higher Education Appropriations.
+While in the Florida Senate, Thrasher served as the chairman of the Rules Committee and the vice-chair of the Budget Subcommittee on Higher Education Appropriations.
 Additionally, he served on the Budget, Budget Subcommittee on Criminal and Civil Justice Appropriations, Community Affairs, Judiciary, Reapportionment, Regulated Industries, and Rules Subcommittee on Ethics and Elections.

 Chairman of the Republican Party of Florida

 Within weeks of the resignation of disgraced chairman Jim Greer, Thrasher was recruited to be the next chair.
-With the backing of his longtime ally, former Governor Jeb Bush, he won easily his election to become the next Chairman of the Republican Party of Florida and promised to improve transparency, communications and relationships with party activists, and to raise $1 million in six weeks.
+With the backing of his longtime ally, former governor Jeb Bush, he won easily his election to become the next chairman of the Republican Party of Florida and promised to improve transparency, communications and relationships with party activists, and to raise $1 million in six weeks.
 However he was criticized for signing a secret severance agreement for Jim Greer, who subsequently went to prison.

 Under Thrasher's leadership, the party raised $54.7 million, easily topping the $50.8 million raised during the three Greer years and helped deliver a slew of victories at the ballot box.

 Under his tenure, the party swept the Florida Cabinet races, picked up four U.S. House seats, won a U.S. Senate race and delivered a two-thirds majority in the Legislature.
 It also survived a nasty gubernatorial primary and won a tight victory in the general election.

 President of Florida State University

-On April 2, 2014, Eric J. Barron assumed the presidency of Pennsylvania State University after serving as FSU's President for four years.
+On April 2, 2014, Eric J. Barron assumed the presidency of Pennsylvania State University after serving as Florida State University's president for four years.
 He was succeeded by the university's provost, Garnett S. Stokes.
-In September 2014, Thrasher was appointed by the board of trustees of Florida State University by a vote of 11–2 to become the institution's 15th President.
+In September 2014, Thrasher was appointed by the board of trustees of FSU by a vote of 11–2 to become the institution's 15th president.
 The appointment was approved by the Florida Board of Governors on November 6, 2014.
 On March 17, 2015, he was formally confirmed to the position at an investiture ceremony held at the school.
-Thrasher is an alumnus of Florida State University.
+Thrasher was an alumnus of FSU.

+Death

+Thrasher died from cancer in Orlando, Florida, on May 30, 2025, at the age of 81.